eamena-project/eamena-arches-dev/training/README.md

 * Git clone install
 * Install script for deps
 * Requirements file
-* Docker and docker-compose?
+* Docker and docker-compose
 * Creating a project
-* Serving to the internet, apache, wsgi
+* Serving to the internet, Apache, WSGI

+File/Folder hierachical system

 Understand project and packages
 * What is a project?